 Recent hardware attacks that abuse page tables need to properly flush page table caches in order to operate correctly.
-The prefetch attack [13], for example, relies on when the virtual address translation partially succeeds in one of the page table caches in order to gain knowledge about a randomized address in the kernel.
+The prefetch attack [12], for example, relies on when the virtual address translation partially succeeds in one of the page table caches in order to gain knowledge about a randomized address in the kernel.
 Rowhammer attacks that manipulate page tables need to repeatedly flush the TLB and page table caches in order to scan the physical memory for sensitive information.

-Figure 2: a generic implementation of an MMU and /19 all the components involved to translate a virtual /20 address into a physical address.
+Figure 2: a generic implementation of a MMU and all the components involved to translate a virtual address into a physical address.

-Another example where flushing page table caches is necessary is the AnC attack [12].
+Another example where flushing page table caches is necessary is the AnC attack [11].
 MMU's page table walks are cached in the LLC.
-AnC makes use of this fact to perform a EVICT+TIME attack [22] to determine the offsets within page table pages that the MMU accessed during a page table walk.
+AnC makes use of this fact to perform a FLUSH+RELOAD attack [27] to determine the offsets within page table pages that the MMU accessed during a page table walk.
 The known offsets reveal the randomized virtual addresses, breaking ASLR.
-AnC needs to try many different access patterns multiples of times for a reliable attack and for each one of them it needs to flush the page table caches in order to trigger a complete page table walk.
+The AnC needs to try many different access patterns mutiples of times for a reliable attack and for each one of them it needs to flush the page table caches efficiently in order to trigger a complete page table walk.
 Hence, the knowledge of the internal page table caches are necessary for a correct and an efficient implementation of AnC.